jdwx/dns-query/README.md

-## WARNING: This package is not currently in a usable state.
+## WARNING: This package is not currently in a usable state for anything but basic resolver queries.

 This package has recently been forked from pear/net_dns2 with the following objectives: